-Mr. Averill is a member of the American Society of Civil Engineers, was previously appointed to the International Code Council's Means of Egress Committee, the NFPA Life Safety Code Committee (Means of Egress), and a member of the ASME A17 Task Group developing guidelines for Occupant and Firefighter Use of Elevators During Fire Emergencies.
+Mr. Averill is a member of the American Society of Civil Engineers, was previously appointed to the International Code Council's Means of Egress Committee, has served on the NFPA Life Safety Code Committee (Means of Egress), and was a member of the ASME A17 Task Group developing guidelines for Occupant and Firefighter Use of Elevators During Fire Emergencies.

 In 2005, Mr. Averill received the U.S. Department of Commerce Gold Medal Award for Distinguished Achievement in the Federal Service for his work as leader of the Occupant Egress, Human Behavior, and Emergency Communication in the World Trade Center on September 11, 2001 project in the Federal Investigation of the Collapse of the World Trade Center Buildings.
 In 2011, Mr. Averill received the U.S. Department of Commerce Silver Medal for characterizing the deployment of firefighting resources to the residential fireground in order to enable fire departments and city/county managers to make sound decisions regarding optimal resource allocation.
 In 2004, he received the U.S. Department of Commerce Bronze Medal Award for Superior Federal Service for research into the characterization of the performance of home smoke alarms.
 In 2014, Mr. Averill was awarded the "President's Award" from the International Association of Fire Chiefs for "leadership and contributions to science-based firefighting tactics and strategies."

 Materials and Structural Systems Division